sajjad27/SOP/STORYBOARD.md

 - Search capability
 - Zoom on cursor (not general zoom)
 - Hand tool to move the map, cursor to select
+- move starters around to make them ordered as i need
 - View picture (small, then maximize)
 - Scroll up and down in the graph
 - have map link in the preview